KoenZomers/TadoApi/README.md

 # Tado API
-This library for C# will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.
+This library compiled for .NET Standard 2.0 will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.

 ## Version History

+0.4.0 - released March 4, 2019

+- Converted the .NET Framework API library to .NET Standard 2.0 so it can be used from non Windows environments as well
+- Updated Newtonsoft.JSON to version 12.0.1
+- Updated the Unit Test packages to the latest version so the Unit Tests work again with the latest version of Visual Studio 2017

 0.3.1 - released July 17, 2018